The Disastrous Decade:

 Cover of The Disastrous Decade

-Henry Doktorski’s 13th book about Hare Krishna history will be published soon (November 14, 2025).
+November 17, 2025: Henry Doktorski’s 13th book about Hare Krishna history is now available on Amazon.
 In the dedication, the author explains:

 This book is a condensed version of my 2020 book: Eleven Naked Emperors: The Crisis of Charismatic Succession in the Hare Krishna Movement (1977-1987).
 That 545-page treatise is a veritable encyclopedia of information about a disastrous decade when all hell broke loose in the Hare Krishna movement after the Founder/Acharya of the International Society for Krishna Consciousness passed away.
 I included many details, references, and 935 endnotes to make sure my book was well documented.